VPAC/superlinux/supercomputingwithlinux.md

 Linux is case-sensitive with its filenames.
 This means that that list.txt is a different file to LIST.TXT, or even lisT.txT.
 Files do not usually require a program association suffix, although you may find this convenient (a C compiler like files to have .c in their suffix, for example).
 The file list can be opened by a text-editor just as easily as list.txt.

 The type of file can be determined with the file command.
-The type returned will usually be text, executable binaries, archives, or a catch-all "data" file.
+The type returned will usually be text, executable binaries, archives, or a catch-all "data" file. `file <filename>`.

-`file <filename>`

 There are three text editors usually available on Linux systems.
 The first is nano, a very easy to use clone from the Pine email client that uses control keys with a the equivalent of a "shortcut bar".
 Others include Vim (Vi improved) which is a series of enhancements build on the "screen orientated" text editor vi, which was first introduced in 1976.
 Vim is generally understood to be a modal editor, operating either in a insert mode (where typed text becomes part of the document) or command mode (where keystrokes are interpreted as commands that control the edit session).
 Vi or Vim are often installed as the default text editor.
 Also written in 1976, the hefty EMacs (Editor Macros) editor and environment is a feature-rich program, to the extent that it is even considered by some to be a virtual machine in its own right.
 With appropriate plugins, it can act as an email client, web browser, IDE, and even comes with a Rogerian psychotherapist.